 The Worker Ownership State Advocacy (WOSA) Fellowship is a pilot program of the U.S. Federation of Worker Cooperatives that equips and supports worker owners as advocates and spokespeople for worker co-op initiatives in their home state.

-Two fellows from each state will be selected on an invitation-basis, in tandem with federation partner recommendations.
+Two fellows from each state have been selected on an invitation-basis, in tandem with federation partner recommendations.

 The states included in the pilot program are: